 To load a package from your local disk:

-Click the plus (+) icon in the status bar.
+Click the add button in the status bar.

-Click the Add package from disk button to bring up a file browser.
+Select Add package from disk from the add menu to bring up a file browser.

 Navigate to the folder root of your local package.